When We Have Sufficiently Tortured Each Other starring Cate Blanchett review at National Theatre – ‘arduous and opaque’

 Blanchett and Game of Thrones’ Stephen Dillane play a couple – Woman and Man – engaged in an elaborate, seemingly eternal sexual role play.
 They act out this game – if that’s what it is, for no one appears to take much pleasure in it – in a suburban garage, a chilly space of grey breeze blocks, immaculately designed by Vicki Mortimer, complete with an Audi in which, perhaps inevitably, they fuck.
 Four silent onlookers watch these encounters – three women, one man – occasionally participating, playing the parts of schoolgirls, bridesmaids and young stud.

 The play is divided into 12 scenes, but though the lights are flicked on briefly between them, there isn’t much tonal variance.
 Sometimes she is Pamela and he is Mr B, sometimes they switch roles.
 At the beginning they’re both wearing French maids’ outfits.
-They take turns donning a blonde wig.
-Both wear stockings and suspenders underneath their clothes.
+They take turns donning a blonde wig and both wear stockings and suspenders underneath their clothes.

 In one scene, he tells her to crawl on the floor for a punnet of cherries.
 In another, she slathers her face with shaving foam.
-Later, she is fingered by a young man while wearing a wedding dress.
-There is more vehicular bonking.
-A strap-on is produced and utilised.
-There is also an awful lot of talking, about penetration, power, marriage.
-At one point she says: “I’d rather be raped than bored.”
-To which, he responds that no woman would ever say that.
-This line later emerges from his lips.
-This fluidity is interesting, to begin with at least.
+Later, she is fingered by a young man while wearing a wedding dress, and there is more vehicular bonking; eventually a strap-on is produced and utilised.
+There is also an awful lot of talking – talking about penetration, power, marriage.
+At one point Blanchett’s character says: “I’d rather be raped than bored.”
+To which, Dillane responds that no woman would ever say that.
+Later this same line emerges from his lips.
+This fluidity of roles is interesting, or at least it is to begin with.

-Over the course of the two-hour, interval-less production, one of the onlookers, Jessica Gunning, takes on an increasingly active role.
-She takes on the guise of Mrs Jewkes, the complicit housekeeper in Richardson’s novel, and, in the production’s most potent moment, she sings a song, rather beautifully, before kissing Blanchett’s Woman.
+Over the course of the two-hour, interval-less production, one of the onlookers, Jessica Gunning, becomes increasingly active in their games.
+Sometimes she takes on the guise of Mrs Jewkes, the complicit housekeeper in Richardson’s novel, and, in the production’s most potent moment, she sings a song, rather beautifully, before kissing Blanchett’s Woman.
 However, she also has to endure a lot of distasteful commentary about her body, which never feels entirely justified.